 Needless to say, it’s also important to consider the impact on staff morale that an about-turn like this will have.

-A few more tips to take the stress out of end of year annual leave
+A few more tips to take the stress out of Christmas annual leave

 - Encourage staff to submit annual leave requests as far in advance as possible.